 The good news is that the pointed coloration that makes Siamese cats so distinctive is also found in plenty of other breeds.
 Let’s take a look at the top 10 cat breeds that look like Siamese cats but aren’t!
 No matter what coat type or personality of cat you’re after, our list includes something for everyone.

-10 Cat Breeds That Look Like Siamese Cats
+The Top 10 Cat Breeds That Look Like Siamese Cats

-1. Balinese cats
+1. Balinese Cats

 The Balinese breed is thought to have occurred as a natural mutation within the Siamese, although now they’re considered separate breeds.
 Balinese cats have medium length, soft coats and the same wide range of color-point combinations as Siamese cats.
 They are intelligent and loud and love spending plenty of time with their human companions.

-2. Birman cats
+2. Birman Cats

 The beautiful Birman is a gentle and affectionate color-pointed breed, with stunning coats in a medium to long length.
 They also have white paws that contrast with their darker legs.
 The Birman breed is descended from temple cats and is used to being both adored and pampered by the humans lucky enough to share their house!